My Newest Hunting Partner

 We make no apology for the reference to hunting.
 The Weimaraner is a Versatile Hunting Dog–used to assist with the upland game, waterfowl, and small game.
 To some, this is unthinkable.
 Nevertheless, we best not forget that this is first and foremost a hunting dog.
 Secondly, these folks are not hunting for the joy of the kill–our hunters eat their take.
 Responsible hunters and fishermen are those that consider the environment.
 This harvesting in moderation is a long tradition that benefits all –many folks away from this lifestyle do not understand it.
 That being said, we live in America and freedom has come at a high cost.
 Live and let live is our way.
 Your pet city Weimaraner may retrieve a small critter one day.
 They will believe they have brought you a great treasure.

 Posted on September 8, 2016, in Getting started with a Weim, Hunting Weims, Mesquite X Stackhouse, Nosework, Previous Pup Update, Puppy Development, Puppy Information, Raising Versatile Hunting Weims, Washington Weimaraner, Weimaraner puppies and tagged Beginnings, Companion Weim, Companion Weimaraner, Family Weimaraner, OwyheeStar, OwyheeStar Weimaraner, Silver Gray Weim, the Weimaraner.
 Bookmark the permalink.
-Comments Off on George.
+Leave a comment.